ruvn-1fgas/scrapy-custom-logstats/README.md

 Custom Scrapy LogStats extension that automatically handles additional stats like pages/items per minute.

-## Description

-This repository provides a custom Scrapy LogStats extension that enhances the default logging by including additional statistics such as the number of pages and items processed per minute.
-This can be particularly useful for monitoring and optimizing web scraping performance.

 ## Features

 - Automatic logging of additional statistics like: